 This news item and page contain affiliate links and I may earn compensation when you click on the links at no additional cost to you.

-The highlighted treks include the National Famine Way, the Monksland Way, the Lung Lough Gara Way, and the Loughnaneane Sculpture Trail.
+Four walks in County Roscommon that are popular include the National Famine Way, the Monksland Way, the Lung Lough Gara Way, and the Loughnaneane Sculpture Trail.

 The National Famine Way

-Visitors to the area who are interested in recounting the steps of 1,490 tenants who were forced to emigrate from their native Roscommon to Quebec, Canada, in 1847?
+Nearby is The National Famine Way which recounts the steps of the 1,490 tenants who were forced to emigrate from their native Roscommon to Quebec in 1847.

-The Roscommon stretch of The National Famine Way begins in Strokestown at the National Famine Museum and ends in Tarmonbarry, an 11-mile journey (18 km).
+The Roscommon stretch of the trail begins in Strokestown and ends in Tarmonbarry, an 11-mile journey (18 kilometers).

 The route is waymarked by a number of bronze shoe sculptures.